seancvr/fingerprint_detection/README.md

 **Prototypes and Inheritance**:

-- [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) is a constructor function (built into browsers).
+- [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) is a constructor function (built into browsers)
-- Constructor functions create objects and set up their prototype chain.
+- Constructor functions create objects and set up their prototype chain
-- [`.prototype`](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Advanced_JavaScript_objects/Object_prototypes) is the object that all canvas elements inherit from.
+- [`.prototype`](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Advanced_JavaScript_objects/Object_prototypes) is the object that all canvas elements inherit from
-- [`toDataURL`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) is a method on that prototype.
+- [`toDataURL`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) is a method on that prototype
-- [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/canvas) elements created on the page inherit methods from the prototype.
+- [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/canvas) elements created on the page inherit methods from the prototype
-- The wrapper function swaps the native method for the modified one.
+- The wrapper function swaps the native method for the modified one

 **.apply(), 'this' and args**

-- the use of [`apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), `'this'` and `args` is critical to wrapper method approach.
+- The use of [`apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), `'this'` and `args` is critical to wrapper method approach
 - `'this'` preserves the context of which `<canvas element>` element the `toDataUrl()` method is called on.
 - `args` preserves the arguments with which it is called, e.g. `toDataUrl('image/png', 0.95)`
 - `return nativeToDataURL.apply(this, args);` -> `nativeToDataURL.call(<canvas element>, 'image/png', 0.95)`

-Once I understood this I was able to define the steps for the wrapper function and apply it to any browser API
+Once I understood this I was able to define a wrapper template function and apply it to any browser API.

-**fingerprint_detection/extension/contents.js\***
+**fingerprint_detection/extension/contents.js**

 ```javascript
 // wrapper template function